askpng/solarpowered/README.md

 # Installation

-> Do at your own risk.
-This build is a heavy work in progress and ~~even I don't use it on bare metal~~ while I do use it on my personal/work/production device, I cannot guarantee it will run 100% well on yours.
-Changes will be frequent, breaking or not.

 If you managed to even get here and read this far, first of all, why?
-Second of all, maybe you shouldn't, but if you insist, do try out and help me make this a better build (please).
+Second of all, maybe you shouldn't, but if you insist, do try out and help me make this a better atomic image.

 ## Rebase
 To rebase from a Silverblue installation, follow the steps below.